BenCaunt/NCSU-makeathon-product-code/readme.md

-<p>This was the code for the "Lifecycle" Trashcan robot platform that competed at the NCSU 2024 Make-A-Thon.</p>
+<p>This was the code for the "Lifecycle" waste reduction platform that competed at the NCSU 2024 Make-A-Thon.</p>